 What Does Athletic Greens Taste Like?

-Athletic Greens, to my tongue, tastes like a slightly-sweet diluted vanilla chalk.
+Athletic Greens, to my tongue, tastes like a slightly-sweet diluted vanilla protein powder.
 It has some grit to it, even after it’s mixed.
-I thought the vanilla powder flavor was a little intense—a lot like a protein shake—and wished it tasted more like the fruits and vegetables it contains.
+I thought the vanilla powder flavor was a little intense and wished it tasted more like the fruits and vegetables it contains.
 But everyone’s going to like something different, and lots of reviewers on Athletic Greens’ site specifically call out the flavor as a feature they love.
-Ultimately, it came second in terms of taste during our initial greens powder tests.
-Slightly chalky vanilla is a lot better than pond water, which is, unfortunately, what one contender tasted like to me.

 OK, But Does Athletic Greens Work?